 Bring questions of your own to the interview (or to give to the recruiter during the application process) to make sure you are fully aware of the role and responsibilities of the position

 You’re interviewing the company just as much as they are interviewing you.
 To make sure it’s worth your time make sure you’re investing in the process as well.
-Being prepared and thorough is helpful to make the process more streamline and efficient.
+Being prepared and thorough is helpful to make the process more streamlined and efficient.
 Employers will definitely take notice of this, I promise!

 But just remember that timing is EVERYTHING!
 I know that we shouldn’t make snap decisions when it comes to something as important as hiring a new employee or taking a new job ... but we also need to be respectful of the process and considerate of everyone involved.